 For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have eternal life.
 For God sent not His Son into the world to condemn the world; but that the world through Him might be saved.
 John 3: 16 - 17.

-There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors and sadly reflect the degradation of man and will only get worse.
+There are so many who have chosen not to live for God and is plain to see all around us – also by the things that are wrongly accepted today in the name of equality, which, not that long ago were hidden from view behind closed doors that reflects the degradation of man and will only get worse in time.
 It says to love the sinner but not the sin.

 The day is coming when we will suffer persecution for our belief, perhaps even death, which Jesus has already told us about and may not only come from complete strangers but from those we love as well.
 Because of man’s predisposition towards sin, it will become even harder to resist the pressures that will surround us to fall away in apostasy, particularly in the second half of Tribulation.
 He gave His all for us; shouldn’t we give our all for Him?